constantinedev/Flask-CMS/README.md

 8. Dark Mode 😄 Welcome Bootstrap v5.3 support the `data-bs-them` options for switching theme.
 We can custoum design all color theme and make it like a setting to save to user client account. :
    ==============================================================================================================================================================================================
 9. We have use Tiny MCE Editor [Download](https://download.tiny.cloud/tinymce/community/tinymce_5.10.7_dev.zip?_ga=2.5061043.1812686262.1672891546-692894055.1672891546) and move the tinymce filder to Flask-CMS/js/
-10. If you expect to use the editor in Modal you should make your modal tag after class `data-focus="false" / dada-bs-foces="false"`
+10. If you expect to use the editor in Modal you should make your modal tag after class `data-focus="false" / data-bs-foces="false"`
     *We have already enable the TincyMCE Editor Modal fix with javascript in `static/js/main.js`
 11. Updat the basic blog database for ready the multi bolg system.